james-spears/go-server/README.md

 # HTTP/S Service

-The goal of this project is to create a minimal and reliable HTTP/S service.
+The goal of this project is to create a minimal and reliable HTTP service.

 ## Workflows

-In order to use the CI workflow to generate commits for version bumps you will need create a PAT with repo access and store this as a secret named REPO_PERSONAL_ACCESS_TOKEN [here](./.github/workflows/on-push.yml#L47).

-Also see [here](./.github/workflows/on-push.yml#L48) and [here](./.github/workflows/on-push.yml#L49) and replace the name and email to the ones you want to appear in version bump commits.
+See [here](./.github/workflows/on-push.yml#L48) and [here](./.github/workflows/on-push.yml#L49) and replace the name and email to the ones you want to appear in version bump commits.

 ## Default Ports